spresse1/system-utilities/rsyncbackup/README.md

 - Check that config sets all required variables (or handle gracefully)
 - Fix checking for cron.d; skip cron install and throw a warning if not found.
+- Remove locked directory structure (weekly, monthly, yearly).
+This can be done via config
 - Maybe set this up with autotools, so moving things is simple?
 It's overkill, but I need the experience.